BBBase-EHeresy/PPPub/docs/rules_manual/cavalry.md

 In the thick of the fray, a **Cavalry** rider and their mount fight as one.
 When they are separated, however, in most cases the mount will flee.

 Whenever a mount loses its rider, whether the rider is slain, knocked from his steed or dismounted for some other reason, the mount must immediately take a Courage test.
-If the test is failed, the mount is startled (or delighted by its new- found freedom!) and flees â€” remove the model from play.
+If the test is failed, the mount is startled (or delighted by its new- found freedom!) and flees — remove the model from play.
 If the test is passed, the **Cavalry** model should be replaced with a suitable unridden mount model (note, if no such model is available, remove the mount as if it had in fact failed the test).

-Mounts that have a value of 0 for either their Attacks or Courage characteristic (such as horses or ponies) are considered too timid to stand their ground and automatically fail this test â€” fleeing as soon as they no longer have a rider.
+Mounts that have a value of 0 for either their Attacks or Courage characteristic (such as horses or ponies) are considered too timid to stand their ground and automatically fail this test — fleeing as soon as they no longer have a rider.

 If, at any point, a **Cavalry** model is knocked Prone for any reason, the rider will automatically suffer the effects of the Knocked Flying result on the Thrown Rider chart ([see page 61)].